Climate Summary for Florida - October 2016

 The Florida State University

-Average temperatures in October were above normal across most of the state.
-The departures from average temperatures in October 2015 were mostly near normal to above normal across the entire state, ranging from -1.4˚F in Apalachicola to 2.8˚F in Tallahassee (Table 1 and Appendix 1).
-Despite the warm monthly average temperatures, Fort Myers was the only major reporting stations to register a maximum temperature at or above 95˚F. October 2015 was the 5th warmest on record in Vero Beach, 8th warmest in Fort Lauderdale, Key West, and Tampa.
+Average temperatures were above normal across most of the state in October.
+The departures from average temperatures in October 2016 were mostly above normal across the state, ranging from -0.5˚F in Fort Lauderdale to +4.8˚F in Pensacola (Table 1 and Appendix 1).
+October 2016 was the 5th warmest on record for Miami, 6th for Pensacola, 8th for Tampa, and 9th for Tallahassee.
 Multiple maximum and minimum temperature records were tied or broken across the state in October (Appendix 2).

 Table 1: October average temperatures and departures from normal (˚F) for selected cities.